-As the world holds its breath awaiting the release of the fifth Thinking Aloud solo CD, let’s dig through the layers to see what might be the root cause of all this sound.
+As the world comes to terms with the release of the fifth and sixth Thinking Aloud solo CDs simultaneously, let’s dig through the layers to see what might be the root cause of all this sound.

 It began with the toy keyboard with the multi-coloured keys…

 Although fortunate enough to take up the piano at the age of five, strangely it was vocal performances that marked Thinking Aloud’s early insertion onto the stage.
 A live, unaccompanied rendition of “Half Way Up The Stairs” to an audience of several hundred adults, at the age of six, was probably the event that put me off performing anything for anyone ever again.
 Thus it was a reluctant nine year old who was coaxed into playing various “Sonatinas in G” at school christmas shows, and an even more reluctant ten year old who sang a duet of “The Holly And The Ivy” from the local choir loft.

 The first identifiable Thinking Aloud composition, a keyboard, xylophone, wood block and glockenspiel piece called “Minotaur”, was penned shortly after starting High School, and can be found on the million-selling “Hour Tape” compilation.
 I say “million” but I probably mean “a couple of dozen”.
 Influences at this time were typical late 1970s – early 1980s pop, clearly reflected in the electronic soundscapes found in Minotaur.
 It was again, however, vocals that brought the young Thinking Aloud back to the limelight, being cast as the voice of Caesar Augustus in the 1984 production of “The Rock Nativity” (also available on cassette) by virtue of being one of only two boys in the school choir.